-Lien has worked with professional orchestras around the world, including Brandenburger Symphoniker, Cabrillo Festival Orchestra, Festival Strings Lucerne, Fort Wayne Philharmonic, Fort Worth Symphony Orchestra, Hartford Symphony Orchestra, Hong Kong Sinfonietta, Kritische Orchester, MDR Leipzig Radio Symphony Orchestra, Moscow Philharmonic Orchestra, Northeastern Pennsylvania Philharmonic, Richmond Symphony Orchestra, Seoul Philharmonic Orchestra, Silesian Philharmonic, State Youth Orchestra of Armenia and Symphoria.
+Lien has worked with prominent orchestras around the world, including the City of Birmingham Symphony Orchestra, Festival Strings Lucerne, MDR Leipzig Radio Symphony Orchestra, Moscow Philharmonic Orchestra, Richmond Symphony Orchestra, Seoul Philharmonic Orchestra and Stavanger Symphony Orchestra, among others.

-Currently splitting his time between Katowice (Poland) and New York City (USA), Lien is also a doctoral candidate in orchestral conducting at the Eastman School of Music where his mentors include Neil Varon, Brad Lubman and Mark Scatterday.
+Currently based in New York City, Lien is completing his doctorate in orchestral conducting at the Eastman School of Music where his mentors include Neil Varon, Brad Lubman and Mark Scatterday.
 He holds conducting and performance degrees from the University of Cincinnati College-Conservatory of Music and Yong Siew Toh Conservatory of Music, with additional studies at the Peabody Conservatory of Music.

-Outside of his formal training, Lien has also actively participated in masterclasses with Carl St. Clair, David Effron, Gerard Schwarz, Leon Fleisher, Mark Gibson, Miguel Harth-Bedoya, Leonid Korchmar, Hannu Lintu, Manuel Nawri, Nicolás Pasquet, Timothy Reynish, Johannes Schaefli and Yuri Simonov.
+Outside of his formal training, Lien has also actively participated in masterclasses with Carl St. Clair, David Effron, Peter Eötvös, Leon Fleisher, Mark Gibson, Miguel Harth-Bedoya, Leonid Korchmar, Hannu Lintu, Manuel Nawri, Nicolás Pasquet, Timothy Reynish, Johannes Schaefli, Gerard Schwarz, Yuri Simonov and Mark Stringer.